jindalAnuj/MacUniq/README.md

 - sh list.sh >> installed_apps.txt

 Note: you can add or remove some blocks in the script as per your usecase.
 Please go through exported apps list as some application might not be needed by you.
-## Setup Mac.
+## Setup new mac.
-- download the script with setup-mac.sh
+- download the repo as zip and extract
 - chmod +x setup-mac.sh
+- Run `sh setup-mac.sh`